Controlling keywords and their positions in text generation: Generating diverse texts

 \section{Generating diverse texts}

-Here, we show that by controlling keyword positions, we can generate a variety of texts from a specific keyword.
-The ability to generate diverse texts will enable users to select their intended text from among multiple generated texts.
-When normal (w/o Control) and with keyword generation, we generate 10 different texts from a single input\footnote{As indicated in Appendix~\ref{sec:appendix_param}, we use the beam search for the summarization task, and we use the top-p sampling for the story generationtask.}.
-When using keyword positions, we provide the model with 10 different keyword positions for one particular keyword and generate 10 different texts.
+Here, we show that by controlling keyword positions, it is possible to generate a variety of texts from a specific keyword.
+The ability to generate diverse texts will enable users to select their intended text from multiple generated texts.
+When normal generation (``w/o Control'') and with keyword generation, 10 different texts are generated from a single input\footnote{As indicated in Appendix~\ref{sec:appendix_param}, beam search was used for summarization, and top-p sampling was used for story generation.}.
+When keyword position is used, the model is given 10 different keyword positions for one particular keyword, and 10 different texts are generated.
 For each generated text, the diversity is evaluated with the Self-BLEU~\cite{10.1145/3209978.3210080} score.
 The results in Table~\ref{tab:diversity_result} show that the generated text diversity is improved by providing a variety of keyword positions.
-In particular, we used the beam search to generate multiple texts in the summarization task, which resulted in very low diversity in the generated texts, but this reduction in diversity was mitigated by controlling the position.
-The generated examples in Table~\ref{tab:keyword_position_example1} also show that controlling position produces a variety of valid texts from a particular keyword.
+In particular, beam search was used to generate multiple texts in summarization, and it resulted in very low diversity in the generated texts.
+This reduction in diversity, however, was mitigated by controlling the keyword position.
+The examples of generated texts in Table~\ref{tab:keyword_position_example1} show that controlling keyword position produces a variety of valid texts from a particular keyword.